layaljbara/layaljbara.github.io/_pages/about.md

 ---
 permalink: /
-title: "Computational and Machine Learning Scientisti | Doctoral Candidate"
+title: "Computational and Machine Learning Scientist | Doctoral Candidate"
 author_profile: true
 redirect_from:
   - /about/